 - Enjoys action or adventure movies

-Consider the following approaches to ensure success in the classroom and in studying afterward:
+For kinaesthetic learners, consider the following approaches to ensure success in the classroom and in studying afterward:

 - Given a short attention span, it’s important to take frequent breaks while studying.
 This doesn’t equate to studying less than others; it simply means studying in shorter blocks of time and taking frequent, short, five-minute breaks.